Declutter your life: How to snap out of living in a mess

 If you own a PC:

-To deal with duplicate files that take up space and add to clutter, you can use CCleaner or dupeGuru, both are free and pretty handy.
-But keep in mind you might have to wait quite a bit while they scan all the files on your computer.
+You can also use CCleaner to deal with duplicate files that take up space and add to clutter.
+As an alternative, check Easy Duplicate Finder.
+Both apps have free versions and are pretty handy.
+But keep in mind that you might have to wait quite a bit while they scan all the files on your computer.
 On the other hand, they don’t block your usual work, so just let them run in the background.

 Mind games: imagine you have to pay to keep stuff